picosh/docs/posts/tuns.md

 autossh -M 0 -R dev:80:localhost:8000 tuns.sh
 ```

+# UDP Tunneling

+Using `tuns`, you have the ability to tunnel UDP traffic without any external binary,
+meaning all using SSH.
+This makes use of the SSH tunneling functionality.
+To get started,
+you need to follow a few steps:

+1. Start some UDP service that you want to forward.
+For example, a simple
+   socat echo server:

+    - ```bash
+      socat -v PIPE udp-recvfrom:5553,fork
+      ```

+2. SSH into tuns requesting a tun/tap with the information of where the service is running.
+This needs to be done as root.
+Replace `local-ip-of-machines-main-interface` with the ip address of the main interface for proper routing.

+    - ```bash
+      sudo ssh -w 0:0 tuns.sh \
+        udp-forward=10000:local-ip-of-machines-main-interface:5553
+      ```

+3. Bring the tunnel interface up and assign an ip that is link local
+   (also as root):

+    - ```bash
+      ip link set tun0 up; ip r a 10.1.0.1 dev tun0
+      ```

+4. Start a udp client to tuns.sh:10000.
+Here's one with netcat:

+    - ```bash
+      nc -u tuns.sh 10000
+      ```

 <hr />
 <div class="flex flex-col items-center justify-center">
   <p>Create an account using only your SSH key.</p>